-Lancaster mayor says ‘we need help’ after protests in wake of fatal police shooting
+Lancaster, Pa., mayor says ‘we need help’ with mental health care amid protests after police shooting

 Smith-Wade-El added that the county needed to entirely overhaul “how we do 911 dispatch.”

-“I can’t help but wonder, if Mr. Munoz got all the care he needed years ago, could we possibly be in a different place?” he asked.
+“I can’t help but wonder, if Mr. Munoz got all the care he needed years ago, could we possibly be in a different place?” he asked, referring to 27-year-old Ricardo Munoz.

-The officials’ statements followed a long night of protests and riots that erupted after a woman called 911 around 4:13 p.m.
+The officials’ statements followed a long night of protests that erupted after a woman called 911 at 4:13 p.m.
 Sunday, asking for help as her brother was becoming aggressive with his mother and was attempting to break into her house.
-Soon after a police officer arrived at the residence, a man chased him, wielding a knife in his hand “in a threatening manner,” according to the Lancaster Bureau of Police.
+Soon after a police officer arrived at the residence, the man chased him, wielding a knife in his hand “in a threatening manner,” according to the Lancaster Bureau of Police.

-The Lancaster County district attorney’s office has released a video taken by the body camera worn by the officer involved that shows a woman exiting a building as the officer asks, “Where did he go?”
-The suspect then rushes out of the building and the officer starts to run, before shooting at the man several times.
+Video from the officer’s body camera, released by the Lancaster County District Attorney’s Office, shows a woman exiting a building as the officer asks, “Where did he go?”
+The suspect then rushes out of the building, and the officer starts to run, before shooting at the man several times.

-A still from the video shows a blurred image of the man, later identified as 27-year-old Ricardo Munoz, holding what appears to be a knife above his head as he chased the officer, before falling to the ground.
+A still from the video shows a blurred image of the man, later identified as Munoz, holding what appears to be a knife above his head as he chased the officer, before falling to the ground.

 Munoz was pronounced dead at the scene.